-Surfaced area shall include asphalt, poured or precast concrete, brick, stone, gravel, or any other impervious surface, or grass or other similar pervious surface.
+Surfaced area shall include asphalt, poured or precast concrete, brick, stone, gravel, or any other approved impervious surfaces, or grass pavers or other similar approved pervious surfaces.
 On a pipestem lot, the surfaced area within the pipestem driveway shall not be included in this limitation.